Stellant Systems: L3 Electron Devices (L3 Technologies and L3Harris Technologies)

 Both L3 Electron Devices and L3 Electron Technologies, Inc. existed under L3's umbrella before they were combined in 2017 under L3 Electron Devices.
 Narda East and Narda West both continued on within L3 Technologies as well, though Narda Microwaves-East was combined with MITEQ, a firm L3 acquired in 2015, to form Narda-MITEQ.
 Shortly thereafter, L3 Technologies and Harris Corporation merged in 2019 to form L3Harris Technologies.

 Stellant Systems Inc.

 Stellant Systems Inc. came into being when L3Harris Technologies sold the Electron Devices and Narda Microwave-West divisions to Arlington Capital Partners, a private equity firm, in early October 2021.
 Under this agreement, Electron Devices and Narda Microwave-West would combine to form Stellant Systems Inc. and become a subsidiary of Arlington's.
 Stellant reportedly was to maintain its independence and would be headed by leaders from within the two companies' ranks.
-Going forward, Stellant would retain its three facilities in Torrance, CA, Williamsport, PA, and Folsom, CA.
+Going forward, Stellant would retain its three facilities in Torrance, California, Williamsport, Pennsylvania, and Folsom, California.